 As a property sourcer you are a middleman, an agent – standing between a seller and a buyer – making a seller’s property available to an interested buyer in return for a fee or commission.

-The fee charged will of course be negotiable but, as a guide, 2-5% of the property’s value is fairly typical.
+The fee charged will of course be negotiable but, as a guide, 3-5% of the property’s value is fairly typical.
+The actual charge will depend on the level or quantity of service you are providing.

 Your role is similar to a regular estate agent – with the main difference being the likelihood that you will be identifying specific types of property for a specific group of buyers (usually investors) who have retained you in some way.